2026 Festival Highlights

 Sarah Larragy: Restpoll and All Ireland Pollinator Plan

-Sarah is the project manager for the All Ireland Pollinator Plan.
-She will explain the efforts being made at National and EU level to restore wild pollinator habitats and improve their connectivity across Europe.
+Sarah explained the efforts being made at national and EU level to restore wild pollinator habitats and improve their connectivity across Europe.

 01:00 PM - 04:00 PM